 The Short Answer: Google's 2025 algorithm updates fundamentally changed how businesses must approach lead generation.
 The old "build it and they will rank" playbook is dead.
 I'm rebuilding my lead funnel around three pillars: diversifying beyond Google dependency, fixing the broken connection between traffic sources and conversions, and measuring what actually drives revenue instead of vanity metrics.

-Why Were the 2025 Google Updates Different?
+Why Were the 2025 Google Updates Different from Previous Changes?

+In my experience working with dozens of UK businesses over the past year, I've seen this play out consistently across every sector.
 Google's algorithm changes are hitting real businesses with real consequences.
 According to recent analysis by industry researchers, average desktop searches per Google user in the United States fell by almost 20 percent compared to the previous year, marking a significant decline in search behaviour.
 The EU and UK saw only 2-3% decline compared to the nearly 20% decline in the US, but the trend is clear across every client I work with.

 Every business I work with got hammered during these updates - media outlets, e-commerce brands, professional services, local businesses.
 No one was safe.
 What I tell every client now is simple: the content mill era is over.
 The "publish 500 words three times a week" strategy is dead.
 Google's E-E-A-T signals now demand they know who wrote content, why that person is qualified to write it, and whether real humans actually find it useful.